GeroVeni/First-Game/Terminology.md

 3) All classes, global variables and global objects will be placed in the variables.js file.

-4) All variable names that include more than one noun will be written with the first letter of each noun capital except for the first one ( i.e. thisIsAVariable and not this_is_a_variable )
+4) All variable names that include more than one noun will be written with the first letter of each noun capital except for the first one ( i.e. "thisIsAVariable" and not "this_is_a_variable" )